dichotomize,

 laws of nature and of nature's God entitle them,

-a decent respect to the opinions of mankind requires that they should declare
+a decent respect to the opinions of humanity requires that they should

 hold these truths to be